 The QiCN has been structured so as to enable you to train flexibly, within a structured and supportive framework.

-Successful completion of the QiCN leads to Full membership of the Division of Neuropsychology (DoN) and entry to the Society’s Specialist Register of Clinical Neuropsychologists.
+Completion of the QiCN leads to Full membership of the Division of Neuropsychology (DoN) and entry to the Society’s Specialist Register of Clinical Neuropsychologists.

 The Qualification requires you to undertake a minimum of two years of structured supervised practice (or the part-time equivalent).